FDio/csit/docs/report/introduction/methodology_terminology.rst

   bandwidth throughput rate should be reported as aggregate for both directions.
 Expressed in bits-per-second (bps).
-- **Non Drop Rate (NDR)**: maximum packet/bandwith throughput rate sustained by DUT/SUT at PLR equal zero (zero packet loss) specific to tested frame size(s).
+- **Non Drop Rate (NDR)**: maximum packet/bandwith throughput rate sustained by DUT/SUT at PLR equal to zero (zero packet loss) specific to tested frame size(s).
 MUST be quoted with specific packet size as received by DUT/SUT during the measurement.
 Packet NDR measured in packets-per-second (or fps), bandwidth NDR expressed in